-According to the FDIC, the proposed rules would move the U.S. closer to aspects of international compensation standards.
-The FDIC believes that the proposed regulations would help eliminate incentive-based compensation arrangements that encourage inappropriate risk or may result in material financial losses.
-According to the proposed rules, each "covered" company must institute policies and procedures for incentivebased compensation arrangements that are commensurate with the size and complexity of the institution and provide annual reports on incentive compensation structures to appropriate federal regulators.
+The proposed rules would move the U.S. closer to aspects of international compensation standards.15 The banking agencies believe that the proposed regulations would help eliminate incentive-based compensation arrangements that encourage inappropriate risk or may result in material financial losses.
+According to the proposed rules, each "covered" company must institute policies and procedures for incentive-based compensation arrangements that are commensurate with the size and complexity of the institution and provide annual reports on incentive compensation structures to appropriate federal regulators.

-All of the regulations discussed above make clear that the days of paying excessive executive compensation unchallenged by regulators and shareholders is over.
-It is also clear that with "say-on pay" and other provisions in the Dodd-Frank Act, public companies will become much more shareholder driven in regard to their executive compensation policies.
-For example, policy guidelines used by Institutional Shareholder Services Inc. 15 to formulate voting recommendations on executive pay and corporate governance issues recommend annual shareholder votes on executive compen-
+All of the regulations discussed above make clear that the days of paying excessive executive compensation unchallenged by regulators and shareholders are over.
+The inclusion of "say-on pay" and other provisions in the Dodd-Frank Act have caused public companies to become more shareholder driven in regard to their executive compensation policies.
+For example, policy guidelines used in 2011 by Institutional Shareholder Services Inc. to formulate voting recommendations on executive pay and corporate governance issues recommended annual shareholder votes on executive compensation, and today most shareholder votes are held annually.
+ISS's current policy guidelines include on the list of egregious pay practices single trigger change in control pay provisions, tax gross ups, and single trigger vesting of unvested equity in the event of involuntary termination.16 c.
+Tax Issues: Section 409A.